The winter season heralds the arrival of the Jewish holiday of Hanukkah, the Festival of Lights.

 This year, the holiday begins on the night of Sunday, December 18, 2022, coinciding with the Hebrew date of 25 Kislev, while the last day is December 26, the last night being on December 25.

-Dating back to ancient times, Hanukkah is not one of Judaism's most important or holy holidays, but it is one of its most well-known.
+Dating back to ancient times, Hanukkah is not one of Judaism's most important or holiest holidays, but it is one of its most well-known.

-Some aspects of Hanukkah have always stayed the same, such as the emphasis on light, remembering historic miracles and the idea of making the festival something very public.
+Some aspects of Hanukkah have always stayed the same, such as the emphasis on light, remembering historic miracles and the idea of making the Festival of Lights something very public.

 But the eight-day holiday comes with a multitude of different rules, traditions and practices that have evolved over the centuries.

 Here is everything you need to know about Hanukkah.

 Unlike many other Jewish holidays, Hanukkah does not date back to biblical times.
 Rather, it is instead in the books First and Second Maccabees, which are not considered canonical in Judaism but are deuterocanonical in the Orthodox and Catholic churches, and is also mentioned in rabbinic sources.

 The story of Hanukkah is set in the Second Temple era, and focuses on what became known as the Maccabean Revolt.